 For example, using the default Root Note value C combined with the default TypeMajor from the default BankMain, you get the scale C major, which spans over one octave and contains the notes C, D, E, F, G, A, and B (followed by C again).
 If instead you select G as your Root Note, the G major scale contains the notes G, A, B, C, D, E, and F# (followed by G again).
-You will notice that the distance between each note follows the same pattern of "whole step-whole step-half step-whole step-whole step-half step," which is the pattern of the Major scale.
+You will notice that the distance between each note follows the same pattern of "whole step-whole step-half step," which is the pattern of the Major scale.